-Similar to humans, cats can have oral health issues, which means us cat parents need to be proactive about keeping their teeth clean.
+Similar to humans, cats can have oral health issues, which means that cat parents need to be proactive about keeping their feline friend's teeth clean.
 Our PetVet Care Centers member vets share a few tips on creating a successful oral health care routine.

 Tips for Keeping Your Cat's Teeth Clean

 Though we may have domesticated cats, they will still often hide physical pain out of instinct - thank evolution for that.
 However, it’s possible for our feline companions to experience oral health issues just like their human counterparts.

 Consequently, cat parents need to be vigilant about our four-legged friends’ oral health and keeping their teeth clean, so problems can be detected and treated as soon as possible.
 Hopefully, this will also help avoid most painful, uncomfortable and expensive procedures.

 Cats should have a dental checkup during their annual visit to the veterinarian.
 During this appointment, your vet will assess your cat’s oral health and any conditions that may be present, along with their overall physical health.